-2 OJ L 435, 6.12.2021, p.
+&lt;sup>12 OJ L 435, 6.12.2021, p.
 1-186

-This section exempts from stamp duty certain documents executed in the context of a shared ownership lease.
+This section exempts from Stamp Duty certain documents executed in the context of a shared ownership lease.

 A shared ownership lease is a concept in property tenure introduced by the Housing (Miscellaneous Provisions) Act, 1992.
 It applies to residential property only and is intended to assist those on low incomes to purchase their own homes.
 The lease must be granted by an appropriate person e.g. financial institutions, insurance companies, the National Building Agency, housing co-operatives.